nmdickson/GCfit/docs/source/usage.rst

 The posterior also includes prior probabilities on each free parameter.
 These probability funnctions may also be specified using the ``param_priors`` argument.
-Priors are handled by the ``(TODO link to priors module)`` module. the ``param_priors`` argument accepts a dict of param-prior pairs, where each entry must specify the type and relevant parameters of the prior distribution.
+Priors are handled by the :class:`fitter.probabilities.priors.Priors` class.
+The ``param_priors`` argument accepts a dict of param-prior pairs, where each entry must specify the type and relevant parameters of a prior distribution.

 .. code-block:: python